-The Plan is a defined contribution plan sponsored by Chevron Mining Inc. (the Company and Plan Sponsor).
-The original Plan was established effective October 1, 1996 by the Company for the benefit of its employees to qualify under Section 401(k) of the Internal Revenue Code (a 401(k) plan).
+The Plan is a defined contribution plan sponsored by Chevron Mining Inc., (the Company or Plan Sponsor).
+The original Plan was established effective January 1, 1999 by the Sponsor for the benefit of its employees to qualify under Section 401(k) of the Internal Revenue Code (a 401(k) plan).
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA), as amended.
-The Company is the Plan administrator and has appointed an employee to perform the duties of the Plan administrator.
-The assets of the Plan are maintained in a trust fund administered under a trust agreement with Merrill Lynch Bank & Trust Co., FSB (Merrill Lynch or the Trustee).
+The Company administers the Plan and has appointed an employee to serve as the Plan administrator.
+The assets of the Plan are maintained in a trust fund administered under a trust agreement with Merrill Lynch Bank & Trust Co., FSB (Merrill Lynch, the Trustee).
 On January 1, 2009, Bank of America Corporation completed the purchase of Merrill Lynch & Co., Inc., the parent company of Merrill Lynch, the Trustee.